aerotron1/TastyTV-M2/README.md

 - Used CSS using bootstrap react.
 - Update README file and improve code quality.
 - Edit lets edit the text in the button.
 - Fixed the Add Movie button now renders correctly when the state changes.
-Debugged with input release date renders user input.
+Debugged the input release date renders user input.
+- Fixed Add Movie button does noq render correctly when the state changes.
+It does include release date.
+Debugged the input release date issue due to undefined.

 2. What are you going to work on next
-   - Edit an item(movie)

 - Local storage to save the movie information in the browser.
+- Use 3rd party API.
 - Update README file and improve code quality.

 3. What blockers you have (if any)

+- Edit an item(movie) allows edit within the button itself.

 ## Usage